Monday, 28 April 2025

 Birth of Mary Mabel Campbell, 1882, NSW Registry of Births, Deaths & Marriages

-Death of Jane Campbell, 1884, NSW Registry of Births, Deaths & Marriages
+Death of Jane Campbell, 1884, NSW Registry of Births, Deaths and Marriages

-John Campbell’s daughter Annie collected postcards during the first decade of the 20th century.
-Many were sent by Annie’s brother Jack while travelling for work.
+3. John Campbell’s daughter Annie collected postcards during the first decade of the 20th century.
+Many were sent by Annie’s brother Jack when he was travelling for work.

 John Steele Campbell (Jack), 1888 - 1964